 As part of the Edinburgh's Christmas festivities, a Christmas-themed, temporary market opens in East Princes Street Garden selling mainly arts, crafts, gifts and food.

 It is erected beneath the Scott Monument, with Christmas-themed family attractions like the Christmas Tree Maze and rides such as the Helter Skelter, Big Wheel, and Santa Train.
-In previous years, it has included a temporary ice rink, Winter Wonderland.
+In previous years, it has included a temporary ice rink, Winter Wonderland built out on top of the grass lawn area of the garden.

 In 2019, Edinburgh's Christmas organisers announced that they would extend the Christmas Market's footprint with more stalls on the south side of East Princes Street Garden.